chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 PCs may avoid a Wound by reducing their current Luck by the full impact of the attack.
 They may not reduce their current Luck to less than 0.

-Armor ignores damage from one attack of the wearer's choosing, then must be replaced.
+Combat armor ignores damage from one attack of the wearer's choosing, then must be replaced.

 Laser weapons shoot beams of focused light, and render conventional armor useless.